-- I. Does not exceed concentration limits for Class C low-level radioactive waste as set out in Section 61.55 of 10 C.F.R., or - II.
-Does not require disposal in a deep geologic repository and meets the performance objectives of a disposal facility as demonstrated through a performance assessment conducted in accordance with applicable regulatory requirements.
+- I. Does not exceed concentration limits for Class C low-level radioactive waste as set out in Section 61.55 of 10 C.F.R. and meets the performance objectives of a disposal facility; or - II.
+Does not require disposal in a deep geologic repository and meets the performance objectives of a disposal facility as demonstrated through a performance assessment conducted in accordance with applicable requirements.